aliarjomandbigdeli/RBF_net_evolutionary_training/README.md

 ![picture](images/arch_multi_class.png)

 ## How to use
-You see how I'm used it in `run.py`.
+You see how I used it in `run.py`.
 ### Feed Data
 You feed xlsx data by `read_excel` method.